flancian/garden/Open Letter to Peter Singer.md

 ## Thank you

 Thank you for your writing and for your ideas and evaluations on ethical matters as you have expressed them through your life.
 I am inspired by them, and by the works you have inspired.
-You have brought light to the world in many ways, however you care to define it, and for that I and many other sentient beings will be .
+You have brought light to the world in many ways, however you care to define it, and for that I and many other sentient beings will be thankful for, I believe, as long as we're around.

 ## A question

+I am a Staff Engineer in Google

 ## Farewell